jcinnamond/dotup/README.md

 On any machine with dotup installed you should be able to modify, add or remove files under `$HOME/.dotup/dotfiles` and then use git add/rm and commit as normal.
-Once you have pushed those changes you simply need to run `dotup` on other machines to pull in the changes and create the symlinks.

-You can see if there are any pending changes by running:

-    dotup status

-This will show you 2 things.
-First, it shows you any files that you have modified or added to your dotfiles directory but haven't committed yet.
-Second, it shows any new commits that have been pushed to github that you haven't applied yet, or any commits that you have made locally that haven't been pushed to github yet.
+Don't forget to create symlinks for any files you move to `.dotup/dotfiles` (or run `dotup` to create them for you).

 Machine specific overrides
 ==========================

-There are 2 approaches to overriding the behaviour of config files on a per-machine basis.
+There are two approaches to overriding the behaviour of config files on a per-machine basis.
 The first (and best way) is to use conditional logic in the config file where this is available.
 For example, in my .zshrc I can add: